joinposter/docs/en/web/incomingOrders/createIncomingOrder.md

 type | The status confirming a prepayment: 0—it has not been done, 1—it has been done.
 The default value is 0. sum | The amount paid in kopecks currency | The ISO currency code of the payment; it must match the account currency, for example, UAH—hryvnia, RUB—ruble, USD—dollar

+!> If there was no prepayment in the online order, do not send the array `payment` in the request.

 The `promotion` parameter contains an array of objects, each of which contains the following parameters: